-- Scope: Opinion on quality and expertise deployed by an asset manager - Rating Framework: Qualitative and quantitative factors, all factors assessed on standalone and relative basis - 0.1 Scope: The primary purpose of PACRA's Asset Manager Rating is to provide users/investors with an independent opinion on the quality and expertise deployed by an asset management company (hereon referred to as "AMC") and potential vulnerability to investment management and operational challenges.
-It is important to understand that Asset Manager Rating differs fundamentally from the traditional credit rating, which refers to an AMC/issuer's ability to meet its financial obligations.
-At the same time, Asset Manager Rating is not a determinant for the future performance of a fund, portfolio or other investment vehicle. - 0.1.1 An AMC is exposed to multiple risks.
-Major risks include but are not limited to i) inadequacy of investment decision making body ii) weak investment oversight, iii) inconsistency in decision making, iv) liquidity and asset-liability mismatches leading to redemption delays and/or distressed sale of investments, which ultimately impact the value of assets under management.
-Other risks include i) poor communication ii) business disruption, and iii) operational errors in valuation, settlement and redemption processes, amongst others. - 0.2 Quality Rating Framework: PACRA follows a comprehensive approach to form an opinion on the quality and expertise deployed by an AMC.
+2.1 PACRA follows a comprehensive approach to form an opinion on the quality and expertise deployed by an AMC.
 PACRA attempts to analyze an AMC not only on a standalone basis but also in the relative universe.
-Factors underlying the methodology to understand design and objectives of an AMC include: i) Profile, ii) Ownership, iii) Governance, iv) Management, v) Investment & Portfolio Management, vi) Customer Relationship, and svii) Investment Performance.
+Factors underlying the methodology to understand design and objectives of an AMC include: i) Profile, ii) Ownership, iii) Governance, iv) Management, v) Investment & Portfolio Management, vi) Customer Relationship, and vii) Investment Performance.
 By this, it is easy to understand the perspective of an AMC's shareholders, board and the management team; since an AMC's design has to be reflection of the objectives conceived by the shareholding group.

-1. Profile
+3. Profile

-- Background: Evolution and past strategy

-- Market Share:

-Analysis of size in terms of asset base

-- Diversification of Fund Mix:

-Diversification in terms of funds and asset classes

-- Investor

-Concentration:

-Composition of unit

-holder base

-- 1.1 Background: PACRA reviews the background of the AMC to understand its evolution from where it started to where it currently stands.
+3.1 Background: PACRA reviews the background of the AMC to understand its evolution from where it started to where it currently stands.
 We analyze how and through what means the AMC has achieved the desired expansion.
 PACRA looks at the progress of the AMC from its historical past.
 The progress of the AMC helps PACRA in determining the ability of the AMC to successfully realize its strategy.
 The significant factor here for PACRA is to assess whether the AMC has achieved the desired expansion through organic growth or acquisitions.
 Meanwhile, the source of funding for desired growth is also critical.
-PACRA considers asset manager's experience in the industry and views favorably asset managers that have established several years' track record, navigating through market cycles, developing sound processes and well nurtured expertise to offer asset management services.
+PACRA considers asset manager's experience in the industry and views favorably asset managers that have established gained several years' track record, navigating through market cycles, developing sound processes and a well nurtured expertise to offer asset management services.

-- 1.2 Market Share: Size provides sustainability to an asset manager and longevity to its operations.
-Thus, analysis of Assets Under Management (AUM) and the product base is central to PACRA's assessment.
-The aim is to assess AMC's ability to work with clients and to provide asset management services well-suited to their needs.
-Market share of an asset manager and its growth over a period of time is incorporated in PACRA's assessment of an asset manager's standing and competitive positioning amongst peers.

-- 1.3 Diversification of Fund Mix: PACRA considers that, apart from the sheer size, a good investment manager has a well-diversified product slate.
-Not only the asset manager offers a full bouquet of products, AUMs invested in each product are also well-diversified.
-PACRA looks at diversification from two angles: a) AUMs represented by the top fund, b) AUMs represented by single asset class.
-Concentration in either of these is not considered favorable.